 1. Plan ahead.

-Knowing is half the battle.
-Once you’ve identified a particular candy or snack as a weakness, you can create a plan for dealing with the after-effects.
-Overdoing it because you told yourself you couldn’t have any candy but gave in to your craving halfway through the day isn’t the best strategy.
-Instead, why not allow yourself to enjoy some treats but set a limit on how much you can have ahead of time?
+Once you’ve identified a particular candy or snack weakness, you can create a plan for dealing with the after-effects.
+Denying yourself any candy and then overdoing it because you give in to your craving halfway through the day isn’t the best strategy.
+Instead, allow yourself to enjoy some treats but set a limit.
 This will remind you to be mindful of what you are eating and let you savor the treat.

 2. Drink tons of water.